ronen567/just-the-docs/docs/optimizations.md

 ### Moderate gradient \\(J(w)=\frac{1}{2} \cdot (w_1^2+w_2^2)\\)

-Here, in the begining, Nesterove runs much faster than the reference SGD, but then, due to the excessive speed which was not regulated fastly enough, it suffers from oscilative overshooting arround the minima.
+Here, in the begining, Nesterove runs much faster than the reference SGD, but then, due to the excessive speed which was not regulated fastly enough, it suffers from oscilative overshooting arround the minimum.
 It converges faster than Nesterov in same conditions, but there is no gain over plain SGD, which converges more or less in the same time, but runs much more smoothly and stable.

 #### SGD 2D Contour (reference)